Randy Waln: The Degeneration of the Family Farm

 March 26, 2014 – July 27, 2014

-Peru State College art professor and photographer, Randy Waln, has assembled a collection of digitally manipulated photographs of his family’s farm now abandoned.
+Peru State College art professor and photographer, Randy Waln, has assembled a collection of digitally manipulated photographs of his family’s now abandoned farm.
 The recent color images are contrasted by small, historical black and white photographs of his family farm.

 “The color prints of the farmstead are subjective interpretations of its ‘present’ state.
 The amplified color and texture, and the expressive rendering, capture that sense of the extraordinary we often associate with places that hold significant meaning for us.
 It is that special personal appeal the place has because of memories associated with it.
 The objective reality of the camera’s recording is one of decay and ruin.
 The process of filtering the objective photographic images through memory and familiarity forms a fiction true to the remembrance in its intensity and enhanced grandeur,” Waln said.

-The pairing of the black and white photographs serve to create to further sense of loss, not just for the degeneration of the built structures but the activity the people brought to the place.
-In each of historical farm photos, a person is the central subject.
+The pairing of the black and white photographs serve to create to further sense of loss, not just for the degeneration of the built structures but of the activity the people brought to the place.
+In each of the historic farm photos, a person is the central subject.
 Hints of the condition of the farm are visible in the background.
-The liveliness the human subjects bring to the historic photographs is completely lost by their absence in the color images.
+The liveliness the human subjects bring to the historic photographs is completely lost by its absence in the color images.

 Naomi Friend: Restless Tenants